tahadashti-gd/tahadashti-gd/README.md

 - Developing **Telegram bots** for practical and creative purposes, such as:
   - [CodeMate](#): A code-sharing bot for developers
   - [FluxGuard](#): A tool for remote system control
-  - A **block-based game engine project** that simplifies game creation for beginners

 ## 🚀 Current Goals
 - Surviving in the current situation